python/cpython/Doc/library/typing.rst

 --------------

 This module supports type hints as specified by :pep:`484`.
-The most fundamental support consists of the type :data:`Any`, :data:`Union`, :data:`Tuple`, :data:`Callable`, :class:`TypeVar`, and :class:`Generic`.
+The most fundamental support consists of the types :data:`Any`, :data:`Union`, :data:`Tuple`, :data:`Callable`, :class:`TypeVar`, and :class:`Generic`.
 For full specification please see :pep:`484`.
 For a simplified introduction to type hints see :pep:`483`.